Civil society letters to businesses, investors and government, signed or authored by CORE

 Thursday, 21 February 2019

-Today, CORE and 85 other organisations addressed a letter to companies and investors of the mining and steel industry following the rupture of the Brumadinho tailings dam, on January 25.
-The letter urges the companies to exercise their due diligence regarding the situation in Brazil and to require Vale S.A. to adequately repair the victims of these events and provide guarantees of non-repetition.
+CORE and 85 other organisations addressed a letter to companies and investors of the mining and steel industry following the rupture of the Brumadinho tailings dam, on January 25, urging them to exercise their due diligence and to require Vale S.A. to adequately repair the victims of these events and provide guarantees of non-repetition.

 Much to fear from post-Brexit trade deals with ISDS mechanisms